damian-m-g/so1_lab2_compatible_w_lab3_tmp/INSTALL.md

 These steps should have generated the executable file inside the `build` folder.
 You can execute it from your shell as any other program, without any argument, or with a path to a Batch file (a certain implementation of it, more on this later).

+## How to run the tests and coverage report?

+- Make sure to perform the steps to compile, mentioned on the section "How to compile it?".
+- With current working directory in `./build` (relative to the project root dir), execute:
+- `cmake .. -DCMAKE_TOOLCHAIN_FILE=./Debug/generators/conan_toolchain.cmake -DCMAKE_BUILD_TYPE=Debug -DRUN_COVERAGE=1`
+- `make`
+- `ctest`
+- You can see the results on-screen.
+A dir named `coverage_report` will be generated on the root dir of the project.
+Inside, seek for the `index.html` file, and open it with your prefered web explorer to see the lcov run result.

+## How to generate the project documentation?

+- Make sure to perform the steps to compile, mentioned on the section "How to compile it?".
+- Install Doxygen if you don't have it installed on your system; i.e.: in Debian related systems: `sudo apt install doxygen`
+- Make sure the current working directory of your shell is the project root dir, and execute:
+- `doxygen Doxyfile`
+- A dir named `documentation` will be generated on the root dir of the project.
+Inside, seek for the `index.html` file, and open it with your prefered web explorer to see the API documentation for the project.

 ## How to use it without initial argument (classic run)?

 ### Internal Commands